MicrosoftDocs/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality.md

 ### Calibration

-This setting is to adjust the IPD calibration for headsets with software IPD support.
-If this option is greyed out, you're likely using a headset with hardware IPD support, adjust the IPD using the slider on your headset.
+This setting adjusts the IPD calibration for headsets with software IPD support.
+If this option is grayed out, you're likely using a headset with hardware IPD support; in this case, adjust the IPD using the slider on your headset.

 ### Frame rate